JunaidKhan444/JunaidKhan444/README.md

  ```

 ## Current Works
- * Started learning Docker!!
+ * Started learning Docker and PostgreSQL!!
- * I'm currently working as Software Engineer Backend Intern building **Apps with Django and Bootstrap** and working up on polishing my skills 🌱 in **Competitive Programming**.
+ * I'm currently working as Junior Software Engineer building **Apps with Nestjs and React** and working up on polishing my skills 🌱 in **Competitive Programming**.
  * Getting Started with Knockoutjs and the DRF!!

 ## Other Stuff